PROJECT CRITERIA & OVERVIEW

 - Project Budget

-- 1-2 Images, examples or sketches of the proposed project
+- Up to two images, examples or sketches of your proposed project

 - Minimum of one letter of endorsement (formal letter or email) from area council person, registered neighborhood association, business association or other place-based community organization